 The Summit Prep's Faculty & Staff

-Melissa Kimmons, Beginners Teacher This is Melissa’s 8th year of teaching and 4th year at the Summit.
+Melissa Kimmons, Beginners Teacher This is Melissa’s 10th year of teaching and 6th year at the Summit.
 She comes from a background in Elementary/Early Childhood Education and has spent time teaching 1st grade, preschool (2-5), Kindergarten, and has a passion for The Summit Beginners.
-The Kimmons family have been long time supporters of The Summit and have a Summit PreK scholar, with a future Summit scholar at home.
+The Kimmons family have been long time supporters of The Summit and have a Summit 1st scholar, with a future Summit scholar at home.

 Linda Michaliszyn, Pre-Kindergarten Teacher Linda Michaliszyn is from Chicago Illinois.
 Linda and her husband Marian have four children.
 Linda has a bachelor’s degree in Early Childhood Education.
 Linda began her career teaching pre-school and then went on to teach, Kindergarten, 1 st and 2 nd grade and then directed a non-for profit organization with three child care centers.
 This is Linda’s first year at the Summit.

-Marissa Renfroe, Kindergarten Teacher Marissa Renfroe has a Bachelor of Science in Early Childhood Education from Missouri State University.
-She is skilled in the use of Instructional Technology.
-Marissa enjoys doing creative things in her free time, such as painting and graphic design.
-About her second year of teaching, she states, “I am extremely excited about partnering with The Summit in the pursuit of educating children.
-I cannot imagine a better environment for facilitating growth and development.”
+Marissa Bradley, Kindergarten Teacher Marissa Bradley has a Bachelor of Science in Early Childhood Education from Missouri State University with an emphasis in Instructional Technology.
+Marissa enjoys doing creative things in her free time, such as painting, doodling, and graphic design.
+She is excited for her 3rd year at The Summit and says one of her favorite things about our school is the “supportive and involved community: faculty, staff, and especially, the families.

 Brandie Maddox, Upper School Language Arts Teacher Brandie Maddox earned her B.S.E. from Missouri State University and was honored by the College of Education with the Excellence in Teaching pin for her exemplary work as a student teacher.
-This school year will mark Brandie’s tenth year of teaching and her first with The Summit Prep.
+This school year will mark Brandie’s eleventh year of teaching and her second with The Summit Prep.
 Having taught in both private and public schools in Missouri and Wyoming, Brandie brings with her a unique blend of experiences and practices.
 Her focus in the Language Arts classroom is to further each student in his/her use of language, utilizing strengths and tackling areas of need.
 Brandie is very student centered in her approach; she feels strongly that every student, every person, has a unique perspective to contribute.
 No two people will ever read a text the exact same way, and that makes teaching literature and writing exciting.
-Brandie and her husband Paul have two children, Mason and Leena; she looks forward to having Mason attend The Summit as well.
+Brandie and her husband Paul have two children, Mason and Leena.
+Mason loves attending The Summit and looks forward to bringing Leena along next year.

 Rob Powers, Upper School Science Teacher This is Professor Powers’s first year teaching at The Summit, and he couldn’t be more tickled.
 The Professor has been teaching Chemistry and Physics to high schoolers for 7 years.
 He has his BS in Chemistry Education from MSU, and an M.Ed in STEM Education from Concordia University.
 He has been a leader in local science education for the past 2 years after he and his wife started Professor Powers Science Symposium, a non-profit organization offering high-quality science education opportunities to kids and adults via hands-on, project-based classes on evenings and weekends, and week-long camps in the summer.
 When he’s not completely immersed in sharing his passion for science with everyone around him, he plays guitar and sings in various local bands, and also spends time with his wonderful wife and their 3 rambunctious and precocious boys, 2 dogs, one fierce kitten, and an immortal guppy.